fbpx

 How Important is it to get a diagnosis for Dyslexia?

-You might also wonder when to hire specialist tutoring plans for your child.
+You might also wonder when to hire specialist tutors for your child.
 We’ll discuss that at the end of this article.

 Spoiler alert: We recommend finding a specialist tutor in parallel with getting an official diagnosis.
 There’s no need to wait.
 We’ll explain why at the end of this article.